EstebanMqz/Git-Basic-Commands/README.md

 ### Contributions with permissions:

-*Note*: It is a faster option to clone the original repository without a previous fork of the project if the *user IS declared as contributor*.
+*Note*: It is a faster option to clone the original repository without a previous fork of the project if the *user IS declared as a contributor*.

 <br />